Who Can Contest a Will in NSW

 Grandchildren

-A person who is a grandchild of the deceased is an eligible person under section 57(1)(e) of the Succession Act 2006 (NSW) and is able to make a claim if they were, at any particular time, wholly or partly dependent on the deceased person, and can satisfy a court that there are ‘factors warranting the making of an application’.
+A grandchild of the deceased person is an eligible person under section 57(1)(e) of the Succession Act 2006 (NSW) and may obtain a family provision order if they can satisfy a court they were, at any particular time, wholly or partly dependent on the deceased person, that they did not receive adequate provision for their proper maintenance, education and advancement in life by virtue of the deceased’s will (or under the rules of intestacy), and that there are ‘factors warranting the making of an application’ as required under section 59(1)(b).

 Dependency can include financial and/or emotional dependency.